 The intake and exhaust manifolds have been ported.
 I have the stock throttle body and a bigger one.
 I think the stock one is currently on.
 I have the stock injectors, 20% and 40% bigger injectors.
 I think the 20% bigger ones are installed.

 I have eibach springs, adjustable koni shocks, some aftermarket anti-roll bars, and urethane bushings.
 I have a vdo (IIRC) turbo boost gauge and exhaust gas temperature gauge.

 I currently have aftermarket seats installed, but you will get the factory seats which I have simpson 6 point racing belts for the front seats installed.
 I have the factory belts.
 The clearcoat isn't in great shape.
-The starter failed a few weeks ago.
-I will be getting it replaced.
+The starter was replaced with a new Bosch starter.
+I will be getting it d replaced.
 It has a brand new battery.
 All of the shelby stickers, badges, and engine trim is intact. $6000.

 One notable problem, is the drivers side door handle broke.
 I ordered another one, and with a friend's help, we replaced the door handle.
 I think it the handle has a poor design.
 It is made out of plastic, and is a long lever which is used to open the door.
 Of course, where the lever attaches to the door, is a high stress area.
 It should have been reinforced enough to take the stress.
 Of course, it broke there.
 Of note, the original door handle was secured with what look like oversized sheet metal screws.
 The replacement handle has threaded metric holes, for metric bolts.
 No doubt a superior design, but I had to go to a hardware store to buy some metric bolts to secure the door handle.